 By: Christopher Clark

 Throughout Christopher Clark’s book, The Sleepwalkers: How Europe Went to War in 1914, the author explores the causative factors behind Europe’s descent into the First World War.
-Rather than focusing on a singular explanation for the war’s causes (such as the assassination of Archduke Franz Ferdinand), Clark demonstrates that multiple factors must be recognized and acknowledged to fully comprehend the overall buildup of hostilities across Europe.
+Rather than focusing on a singular explanation for the war’s causes (such as the assassination of Archduke Franz Ferdinand or the destabilization of the Balkans), Clark demonstrates that multiple factors must be recognized and acknowledged to fully comprehend the overall buildup of hostilities across Europe.

-As he argues, Serbian nationalism, an intricate network of alliances and treaties, conflict in the Balkans, as well as the competitive and often contentious personalities of political leaders all played an intricate role in the buildup and culmination of conflict across the continent.
+As Clark argues, Serbian nationalism, an intricate network of alliances and treaties, conflict in the Balkans, as well as the competitive and often contentious personalities of political leaders all played an intricate role in the buildup and culmination of conflict across the European continent.
 In making this argument, Clark argues persuasively that it is fallacious to lay blame for the war on one single event, individual, or country (such as Austria or Germany).
-Rather, all of the major European powers, in one form or another, equally contributed to the creation of an atmosphere conducive to war.
-This atmosphere, in turn, resulted in destruction on a scale that nobody anticipated or foresaw in the years leading up to (and following) 1914.
+Rather, he asserts that all of the major European powers, in one form or another, equally contributed to the creation of an atmosphere conducive to war.
+It was precisely this atmosphere that fueled (and resulted) in destruction on a scale nobody anticipated or foresaw in the years leading up to (and following) 1914.

 Clark does a great job at tracing the fundamental causes and development of the Great War in a manner that is both informative and compelling.
 Clark’s ability to implement vast amounts of detail within the confines of a narrative style account makes his book appealing to not only scholars, but a very general and broad audience as well.
 Moreover, Clark’s extensive use of primary documents adds a high level of credibility and veracity to his overall argument.